MertColakk/DataCleaner/README.md

 ![Backup Notification](images/backup_notification.png)
 *Backup Notification: Create backups of your input folder before making changes.*

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [Tkinter](https://docs.python.org/3/library/tkinter.html)
 - [Pillow](https://python-pillow.org/)

 ---

-Feel free to customize this README further to suit your needs.
-Adding screenshots of the application in action will enhance its visual appeal and provide users with a clearer understanding of how to use the tool.